Don't Let Tradition Rob You of Health Foods

 Grapes

-Eating grapes, drinking dark grape juice that is made with skins, or eating raisins may be just as heart-healthy as drinking wine, without the health hazards of alcohol.
+Eating whole grapes, drinking dark grape juice made with skins, or consuming raisins can be as heart-healthy as drinking wine, without the risks associated with alcohol.
+The American Heart Association notes that grape skins contain resveratrol, which supports heart health (source).

 Jerusalem Artichokes (Sunchokes)